NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

 ----

-# **INSERT TEAM NAME** -- A Template For Producing A Polygenic Risk Score For The Masses
+# ArrowPRS -- A Template For Producing A Polygenic Risk Score For The Masses

 #### *hackathon team:*